Helen R. Fleming, MA

 If you are a First Year student majoring in Sociology, your advisor is within the Liberal Arts Student Services office: 214 Bexell Hall, 541-737-0561, firstname.lastname@example.org

-If you are an Ecampus (distance) student majoring in Sociology (not First Year), your advisor is Helen Fleming, email@example.com
+For all Corvallis (on-campus) students, student athletes and Ecampus (distance) students majoring in Sociology (not First Year), your advisor is Helen Fleming, email@example.com

 What is MyDegrees?